 How we use Instagram has undoubtedly changed in just a few years.
 While people used to see the number of likes on every post, Instagram has made simple shows of engagement harder and harder to see.
 Brands on Instagram have to take charge of their marketing and implement social media engagement tactics that will work for today's mobile audience.

 1. Post Content That Audiences Will Save

 Anyone can like a post.
 Does it mean anything?
 Not as much as a "save."
 On Instagram, users can save content that they want to revisit later.
 They can also create folders and organize their saves by theme.

-For example, many brands are using the multiple-image or carousel post style to create short, mini-blogs, and post tips that their followers can use every day.
+For example, many brands use the multiple-image or carousel post style to create short mini-blogs and post tips that their followers can use every day.

 2. Post to Your Instagram Story (Go Live!)